engindearing-projects/omni-BASE/apps/omnitak/README.md

 #### What You Should See

 After the app launches in the simulator:
-- 📱 An iOS device window appears (looks like a real iPhone)
+- An iOS device window appears (looks like a real iPhone)
-- 🗺️ A satellite map view (centered on Washington DC by default)
+- A satellite map view (centered on Washington DC by default)
-- 📊 Status bar at top showing "OmniTAK" and connection status
+- Status bar at top showing "OmniTAK" and connection status
-- 🎯 Bottom toolbar with GPS, zoom, draw buttons
+- Bottom toolbar with GPS, zoom, draw buttons
-- 🔴 "DISC" (disconnected) indicator - this is normal (no server configured yet)
+- "DISC" (disconnected) indicator - this is normal (no server configured yet)

 **Simulator Limitations:**
-- ❌ GPS location is simulated (doesn't use real location)
+- GPS location is simulated (doesn't use real location)
-- ❌ Can't connect to real TAK servers without network configuration
+- Can't connect to real TAK servers without network configuration
-- ✅ All UI features work perfectly
+- All UI features work properly
-- ✅ Drawing, maps, and offline features work
+- Drawing, maps, and offline features work

 ---

 ### Step 3: Build for Physical iPhone/iPad (Optional)

-**Want to test on your actual iPhone?
-Follow these steps.**
+Want to test on your actual iPhone?
+Follow these steps.

-#### A. Configure Code Signing (One-Time - ~3 minutes)
+#### A. Configure Code Signing (One-Time - approximately 3 minutes)

 **Why do I need this?** Apple requires all apps to be signed, even for testing on your own device.